jerry39213gh/How_to_Double_Your_Investment_in_100_Days/readme.md

 ### Random Forest

-Take 2 days of data to predict the range of the movement in the next 2 days with 500 trees.
+Take 2 days of data to predict the range of the movement in the next 2 days with 500 trees and a few other specifications.
 The random forest algorithm doens't seem to work as well as ARIMA, but is a good model to complement the base model to identify additional opportunities.

 ## Model Validation

-The individual models were first validated using the usual time series "ladder" break down using 4 folds, but then we realized that
-The September data was broken down 75% 25% in the usual time series 4 fold cross validation way, using the most recent quarter as the validation data and the rest as the training data.
-The top candidate was implemented immediately since there's money to be made without a possible loss, but the top 3 scoring candidates were run in parallel as an ad hoc test set to select the top performing model.
-Technically, a multi-armed bandit approach could be used here to further optimize the result, but it was ruled out due to the extra effort of implementation. *update results*
+The individual models were first validated using the usual time series "ladder" break down using 4 folds of the August data, but then we realized that using only two days of prior data seemed to be good enough.
+The individual models were tuned using the accuracy of the predictions, then the decision algorithm was tuned using the highest return of the August data.
+The data in September was going to be the test set, but the algorithm was implemented early due to the high opportunity cost.
+We did not implement the Random Forest algorithm in September, but played around with it and decided to add it to aid our trading decision in October.
+The model fitting steps were not as rigorous as we'd like to, but post hoc analysese showed that the parameters we selected worked pretty well for the following months as well.

 ## Future Directions

 As mentioned above, recursive models may give more accurate predictions of the results.
-We can also consider ensembling the models in some ways to improve the results.
+We can also consider ensembling the models in other ways to improve the results.
 Considering that the opportunity may not be around forever and the current model is good enough, no further actions will be taken at the moment.

 ## Acknowledgment

-Jesse wrote this document and was responsible for handling the data and the trading algorithm John set up the trading platforms and build the trading bot
+Jesse wrote the docs and was responsible for handling the data and creating the algorithms John set up the trading platforms and built the trading bot (code not included in this repo)